samapriya/awesome-gee-community-datasets/docs/projects/sa_nlc.md

-# South African National Land Cover 2018
+# South African National Land Cover (SANLC)

-The new South African National Land-Cover 2018 dataset has been generated from 20 meter multi-seasonal Sentinel 2 satellite imagery.
+The South African National Land Cover (SANLC) datasets are a series of land cover classification datasets for South Africa.
+The datasets are based on the gazetted land-cover classification standard (SANS 19144-2) and have 73 classes of information.
+New updates includes the 2020 SANLC apart from the 2018 dataset included earlier.The South African National Land-Cover 2018 dataset has been generated from 20 meter multi-seasonal Sentinel 2 satellite imagery.
 The imagery used represents the full temporal range of available imagery acquired by Sentinel 2 during the period 01 January 2018 to 31 December 2018.
 The SANLC 2018 dataset is based primarily on the new gazetted land-cover classification standard (SANS 19144-2) with 73 classes of information and is comparable, with the previous 1990 and 2013-14 South African National Land-Cover (SANLC) datasets.
+The previous land cover classes are also included for comparisons.

 The SANLC 2018 data was launched on the 1st October 2019 and is now available for download from the E-GIS website, download link: https://egis.environment.gov.za/gis_data_downloads.